Jasper Productivity Solutions

 Get Rid of Those Annoying Task Reminders

 Often clients tell me they they don't use the task feature because they don't want all those reminders popping up.
 Actually, the task and its reminder are two different things - the reminder is optional.
 When you create an individual task, you can un-check the reminder.
-You can even change Outlook's default setting to not assign reminders to tasks.
-Go to Tools, Options, click the Task Options buttons, and uncheck "Set reminders on tasks with due dates."
-If you occasionally want a reminder for a task, you can check that box for the individual task.
-Another way to kill the reminders is simply not assign due dates to your tasks.
-This generally is not good, though, because most people never look at undated tasks.
+You can even change Outlook's default setting so it does not automatically assign reminders to all tasks.
+Go to the File tab on the top, click Options on the left, click Task Options on the left, and uncheck "Set reminders on tasks with due dates."
+This changes the default, but if you occasionally want a reminder for a task, you can check that box on the individual task.

 Making Outlook Windows 'Stick'

 Isn't it annoying?
-You're looking at next month's calendar to schedule a meeting with a client, you go to their contact record for their phone number, and when you go back to the calendar, it's re-set to today.
+You're looking at next month's calendar to schedule a meeting with a client, you go to their contact record for their phone number, and when you go back to the calendar, it's re-set to today's date.
 You have to do extra clicks to get back to the date you were looking at.
-Same thing happens if you pull up a contact, then go to your calendar, tasks, or email.
-When you return to contacts it goes to the beginning of the alphabet, and you have to hunt again for the correct contact.
+A similar thing happens if you pull up a contact, then go to your calendar, tasks, or email.
+When you return to contacts it re-sets to the beginning of the alphabet, and you have to hunt again for the correct contact.

 See the Entire Day and Evening at a Glance